jb-thery/jb-thery/README.md

 # Jean-Baptiste Théry

-Senior Freelance Full-Stack Developer · 9 years of experience · 80+ projects
+**Passionate** Senior Freelance Full-Stack Developer · 9 years of experience · 80+ projects

 I help product teams, IT departments and digital leaders design, modernize and strengthen SaaS products and business applications, from discovery to